Taking 'Unified Communications' Beyond Unification

 If we're a typical smartphone-wielding consumer or worker, we might have a half-dozen ways of communicating with others, ranging from social media to legacy calls and SMS.
 Most of these ways will work either from our smartphone or from another Internet-ready device, including a desktop system.
 If I want to talk with John or Samantha, I probably know which of these mechanisms for connection we happen to share -- and if not I probably have that information in my Contacts app.
 Even if I have a dozen different communications options, all of them work on whatever I'm likely to be holding or sitting in front of.
 I have two different mail clients, a phone, and two message clients running on my smartphone, and I can manage the combination.

 The point of this is that our quest for relevance in UC/UCC starts by taking the "UC" part off the table.
 If what we're talking about is pairwise communications, then further unification isn't at all required, nor will it likely ever be.
-If we want to explore what UC/UCC evolves to be, we have to focus on multiparty connections -- collaboration -- alone.

 All About the Context